Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

-\paragraph{Predicted Endpoint Conditioned (PEC) Framework} Intuitively, agents can first decide the location they will arrive and then plan their future trajectories \citep{goal-directed-pred}.
-This introduces the \textit{PEC} framework where the endpoints can be predicted as an anchor and waypoints are generated to reach those positions.
+\textbf{Predicted Endpoint Conditioned (PEC) Frameworks.} Intuitively, agents can first decide the location where they will arrive and then plan their future trajectories \cite{goal-directed-prediction}.
+This leads to the \textit{PEC} framework where the endpoints can be predicted as an anchor and waypoints are generated to reach those positions.
 As shown in \cref{fig:pec}, this framework firstly predicts the endpoint distribution via an \textit{endpoint decoder}.
 Then, the \textit{waypoint decoder} predicts the middle locations given each selected endpoint.
 During training, the ground truth endpoint is selected so that the relationship between predicted waypoints and the conditioned endpoint is enhanced.
-During testing, the endpoint is selected via random or top $K$ sampling from a heatmap.
+During testing, the waypoint decoder uses $K$ endpoints sampled from the predicted endpoint distribution and generates waypoints for each of them.
 The PEC framework is widely used in current trajectory prediction methods due to its simplicity and effectiveness.